 Going on a mad shopping spree before the holiday’s means you’re likely to come up short in the New Year.
 While we all want to spoil our loved ones, you might end up paying for it in more ways than one.

 Before you get started on your gift list, set yourself a personal financial budget.
 If you know how much you have to spend per gift, you can resist the temptation to spend too much.
 Shop around and you will find great gifts that will suit your pocket.
 The trick is to do your research.
 You could also consider making your presents.
-We tell you how in this blog post: Save money with these handmade gifts.

 Dip into credit with caution

 Your credit card can be your best friend, or your worst enemy… often, both at the same time!
 Just because the funds are available to you, doesn’t mean you have to deplete your credit allowance in one go.
 Remember, come January, there will be a whole lot of new expenses (like new work clothes, back to school/ college items).
 It’s important to keep all of these in mind.

 If you’re ready to apply for an African Bank credit card, click here to apply in minutes.

 The same goes for credit on your store cards.
 The best advice is to avoid spending on store cards – often the interest rate is very high – but if you can’t avoid it, be wise with your purchases.